Richl-lab/recognize-unusual-logins/README.md

 ## Roadmap
 * Error handling
 * Variables to english and commented code
-* DAGMM save and load
+* Check if loaded model and data got same features

 ## License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/Richl-lab/recognize-unusual-logins/blob/main/LICENSE) for more information.